 - Pelvic inflammatory disease (PID), a sexually transmitted bacterium that spreads from your vagina into the female reproductive organs; PID is often present without symptoms.

 - Vulvodynia, or chronic vaginal pain without a clear root cause

-- Vaginitis, an inflammation of your vagina that can be caused by a viral infection, an STD or a yeast infection
+- Vaginitis, an inflammation of your vagina that a viral infection can cause, an STD, or a yeast infection

 - Vaginismus, whereby anything that enters the vagina causes pain, even when trying to use a tampon or during a medical exam

 Your gynecologist will begin by performing a physical exam during your visit to see if he can determine the cause of the pain with any tests.
 At the very least, he should rule out the systems that aren’t the source.
 There are routine tests, like blood tests, urinalysis, a pregnancy test, and a Pap smear.
 If those don’t reveal a diagnosis, your doctor moves onto:

 - Ultrasound, which allows your GYN to see your internal organs via sound waves

 - CT scan uses X-rays in combination with computer technology to see your organs in a cross-section as slices.